Long Wharf, New Haven

 Long Wharf is a waterfront district and neighborhood of the city of New Haven, Connecticut, United States.
 The neighborhood is a mixed-use district, with a combination of commercial, industrial, port, and recreation facilities.

 Location

-Long Wharf can be defined as the area stretching inland from the west side of New Haven Harbor northwest to Union Avenue, west to Hallock Avenue and Cedar Street, and north to the Oak Street Connector and I-95 (up to the Q-Bridge).
+Long Wharf stretches inland from the west side of New Haven Harbor northwest to Union Avenue, west to Hallock Avenue and Cedar Street, and north to the Oak Street Connector and I-95 (up to the Q-Bridge).
 It is located east of The Hill, and south of downtown New Haven and the Wooster Square neighborhood.
 Interstate 95 bisects the neighborhood from the southwest to northeast; it intersects with Interstate 91 in the extreme northeast section of the neighborhood.
 The Oak Street Connector/Route 34 also connects with Interstate 95 in the selfsame section.